ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

   * DDS-based RMW like [Fast-DDS](https://fast-dds.docs.eprosima.com/en/latest/fastdds/ros2/ros2_configure.html) and [Cyclone DDS](https://cyclonedds.io/docs/cyclonedds/latest/about_dds/eclipse_cyclone_dds.html).
 We recommend new DDS users read our [tuning guide](https://docs.ros.org/en/jazzy/How-To-Guides/DDS-tuning.html) and familiarize themselves with utilities like the [Fast-DDS Discovery Server](https://fast-dds.docs.eprosima.com/en/latest/fastdds/ros2/discovery_server/ros2_discovery_server.html) when using WiFi networks.
   * A preview of [RMW-Zenoh](https://github.com/ros2/rmw_zenoh) is available in ROS 2 Jazzy when compiled from source.
   * Other RMWs are supported by the community including [IceOryx2](https://discourse.ros.org/t/rmw-iceoryx2-v0-1-0-release/40996), [Gurum-DDS](https://github.com/ros2/rmw_gurumdds) and even, well, [e-mail](https://discourse.ros.org/t/ros-2-over-email-rmw-email-an-rmw-implementation/22360).
+* We recommend Gazebo users [migrate their Gazebo simulation to a modern version of Gazebo.](https://gazebosim.org/docs/harmonic/gazebo_classic_migration/)
 * If your robot supports custom hardware, if may be worth investigating [microROS.](https://micro.ros.org/),
 * ROSBag performance has improved significantly in ROS 2.
 As of ROS 2 Humble [MCap](https://mcap.dev/guides) is the standard ROS Bag format.
 * Starting with ROS 2 Iron Irwini, binaries for modern Gazebo are available.
 ROS 2 / modern Gazebo integration is accomplished using the [`ros_gz` repository](https://github.com/gazebosim/ros_gz)